mattpolzin/OpenAPIKit/documentation/validation.md

    when: \OpenAPI.Response.content[.json]?.schema.schemaValue != nil
 )

-// We are specifically look only at 201 ("created") status code
+// We are specifically looking only at 201 ("created") status code
 // responses in this example so we create another parent context
-// validation for responses (requests are not broken down by response
+// validation for responses (_requests_ are not broken down by _response_
-// status code (obviously) so this step is only needed for responses). let successResponseBodyContainsNameAndId = Validation(
+// status code (obviously) so this step is not needed for requests).
-   check: unwrap(\.[.status(code: 201)]?.responseValue, into: responseBodyContainsNameAndId),

-   when: \OpenAPI.Response.Map[.status(code: 201)]?.responseValue != nil
+//
+// Notice we do not use a `when` clause here because we want the check
+// to run even when the subject is `nil` so it will produce an error
+// if we find a POST operation that does not define a `201` status
+// response.
+We also give this unwrap call a description that we want
+// used in the creation of an error message if the validation does find
+// a missing `201` response definition.
+let successResponseBodyContainsNameAndId = Validation(
+   check: unwrap(
+       \OpenAPI.Response.Map[.status(code: 201)]?.responseValue,
+       into: responseBodyContainsNameAndId,
+       description: "201 status response value"
     )
+)

+// The last validation we create operates on POST operations of
+// path items.
+We use two separate `unwrap()` calls because we
+// want to run child validations against both the request body
+// and the responses.
+let postRequestAndResponsesAreValid = Validation(
+    check: unwrap(
+        \OpenAPI.PathItem[.post]?.requestBody?.requestValue,
+        into: requestBodyContainsName
+    )
+    && unwrap(
+        \OpenAPI.PathItem[.post]?.responses,
+        into: successResponseBodyContainsNameAndId
+    ),

+    when: \OpenAPI.PathItem[.post] != nil
+)

-// Finally, we can create our Validator and add the two validations we
+// Finally, we can create our Validator and add the POST request validation.
-// really want to expose.
-The various child validations not directly added
+// The various child validations not directly added below are not strictly
-// below are not strictly necessary and could have been written into the logic
+// necessary and could have been written into the logic of their parent
-// of their parent validtions.
-Doing so would have meant replacing small composable
+// validtions.
+Doing so would have meant replacing small composable validtions
-// validtions with large validations containing a lot of logic in their
+// with large validations containing a lot of logic in their `check` or `when`
-// `check` or `when` clauses.
+// clauses.
-let validator = Validator() .validating(requestBodyContainsName)
+let validator = Validator()
-   .validating(successResponseBodyContainsNameAndId)
+    .validating(postRequestAndResponsesAreValid)

-// try document.validate(using: validator)
+try document.validate(using: validator)
 ```